carljparker/checkins-uw-ios-hw6/readme.md

 ### Cannot Segue from a View Controller Embedded in a Nav Controller ###

-I tried to do a segue from a VC embedded in a navigation controller to another navigation controller.
+I tried to do a segue to a navigation controller from a VC embedded in a navigation controller.

     - (IBAction)getImage:(id)sender
     {